James A. Watkins is an entrepreneur, musician, and a writer with four non-fiction books and hundreds of magazine articles read by millions.

 38,000 of the Jaguar XKE Series I were made from 1961-1968.
 They are distinguished by open headlights with a glass cover.
 The Jaguar XKE Series II was produced from 1969-1971, selling 19,000 units.
 It has open headlights without a glass cover and a much larger "bass-mouth," for which Jaguar sports cars have been famous.
 The Jaguar XKE Series III (1971-1975) produced 15,000 sales.
 It has a V12 engine.

 From 1976 to 1996, the new Jaguar sports car was the XJS.
 88,000 of them were built with the V12 engine; 27,000 were also sold with a V-6 engine.
 The car is of the class known as "Grand Tourer."

 In 1996, the Jaguar XK was introduced.
 The XK would become the best-selling sports car in the history of the Jaguar Car Company.

 In 2002, 500 of a special edition XKR 100 were built to mark the centenary of Sir William Lyons.
 The vast majority were convertibles but 69 of them were hardtops, of which your author owned one.

 The XK was redesigned in 2006.
 Though it can go much faster, it is electronically limited to a top speed of 155 miles per hour.

 We can thank Ian Callum for the design of the XK, the XJ, and the XF.
-And we should mention William Heynes who created the Dual Overhead Camshaft inline-six-cylinder engine that and the longest run of any car engine: 1949 to 1992.
+And we should mention William Heynes, who created the Dual Overhead Camshaft inline-six-cylinder engine that had the longest run of any car engine: 1949 to 1992.
 This was a big part of the success for the Jaguar car as it had a useful life of 200,000 miles.